 - Applicants who have already been awarded a PhD or equivalent degree are not eligible.

-There are different Case for Support forms for 1+3 and +3 studentships (see below), and it is important that you complete the correct one.
+There are different application forms for 1+3 and +3 studentships (see links to both below), and it is important that you complete the correct one.
 If you are in any doubt as to which studentship type you should apply for, please consult the guidance on our 1+3 and +3 Studentships page under Step 2.
 If you are still unsure after reading this information, please contact firstname.lastname@example.org

-There is more detailed guidance on the 1+3 and +3 studentship application process and completing the Case for Support forms on our 1+3 and +3 Studentships- the application process page.
+There is more detailed guidance on the 1+3 and +3 studentship application process and completing the application forms on our 1+3 and +3 Studentships- the application process page.

 If successful the academic may award the studentship either to a named student or through an agreed recruitment process.
 The studentship can involve any public or private or third sector partner institution.
 The involvement of the partner institution should add value to the studentship (e.g. distinctive opportunities for analysis, dissemination, research management, networking and/or knowledge transfer) and a financial contribution (though this is not essential).
 The PhD project should also enhance the partner institution’s activities by offering the potential for societal or economic impact.
 The academic project lead will be asked to explain on the Case for Support form whether the project will be best undertaken in a 1+3 or +3 format.
 A decision on this should be made in consultation with the non-academic partner and in light of the level of training that the student will need to have to undertake the project.